-If breast stimulation triggers nipple discharge from multiple ducts, there is little cause for worry.
+If breast stimulation — such as excessive nipple manipulation during sexual activity — triggers nipple discharge from multiple ducts, there is little cause for worry.
 The discharge probably doesn't signal breast cancer, but you should still see a doctor for evaluation.

-Nonmilky nipple discharge — particularly if the discharge is bloody, yellow or clear and is occurring from one duct — requires urgent medical evaluation, as it may be a sign of an underlying breast cancer.
+Nonmilky nipple discharge — particularly bloody, yellow or clear spontaneous discharge that comes from one duct or is associated with a lump you can feel — requires prompt medical attention, as it may be a sign of an underlying breast cancer.

 Galactorrhea often results from too much prolactin — the hormone responsible for milk production (lactation) when you have a baby.
 Prolactin is produced by your pituitary gland, a marble-sized gland at the base of your brain that secretes and regulates several hormones.